(An Open Conversation)

-- How it affects the mind and can lead to addiction
+- How pornography affects the mind and can lead to addiction

-- How it increases our objectification of others
+- How pornography increases our objectification of others

-- How it can affect our self esteem
+- How pornography can affect our self esteem

-- How it can harm our expectations of sex
+- How pornography can harm our expectations of sex

-- How it can lead to a less satisfying sex life
+- How pornography can lead to a less satisfying sex life

-The conversation then proceeds to explore important ideas about consent, communication and intimacy which are predominantly absent in porn and aims to put forward a positive view of safe, consensual and communicative sex as a joy and responsibility.
+The conversation then proceeds to explore ideas about consent, communication and intimacy which are predominantly absent in porn and aims to encourage safe, consensual and communicative sex.

 Isla van Tricht was educated at York University and RADA.
-She is also a playwright whose work has been produced in London, Edinburgh and New York.
+She is a playwright and theatre producer for Shrapnel Theatre Company.